 - NBN 25: This is the lowest speed tier and is generally not recommended for serious gamers due to its slower download and upload speeds.

-- NBN 50: This tier offers better speeds and is a good starting point for many gamers.
+- NBN 50: This tier offers better speeds and is a good starting point for many gamers looking for a reliable NBN plan for gaming.
 It provides a balance between cost and performance.

-- NBN 100: This is the most popular tier for gamers, offering fast download and upload speeds that can handle demanding tasks like downloading large games and updates.
+- NBN 100: This is the most popular tier in the best NBN for gamers, offering fast download and upload speeds that can handle demanding tasks like downloading large games and updates.

 - NBN 250 and NBN 1000: These higher-speed tiers are ideal for heavy users and those who need the fastest possible speeds for seamless gaming and other high-bandwidth activities.